News 88.9 KNPR and Classical 89.7 KCNV are broadcasting in HD.

 HD Radio provides better sound and more programs...and it's free.

 All you need is an HD radio.

-Listen to News, Classical, Jazz and Alternative programming in digital clarity.
+Listen to News, Classical and Jazz in digital clarity.

 What is HD?